prebid/prebid.github.io/dev-docs/module-rules.md

 1. If bid adapters are reporting multiple media types in the hb_format as ‘banner’, they must(*) indicate the actual mediatype in the metadata object.
 One use case for this is that it allows publishers to manage which creatives support safeframes.
 1. Bidder modules should supply buyer metadata - including advertiser, advertiser domain, network, actual mediatype, and others defined in the Prebid documentation.
 1. Creatives returned must be fully HTTPS.
+1. Bid adapters should understand how their endpoints handle currency and floors, and make the necessary changes in the endpoint request.

 ### Analytics Adapter Rules